gearglow/ReptiliaWithATwist/The List.md

 "His grandmother's journals, probably," Hermione answered.
 "She was apparently quite good at it.
 Had some novel ideas about modular rune schemes."

-Ginny hummed.
+"Okay, so you're a swot and he's a boffin," Ginny hummed.
 "You're still dodging the question, you prat!
 Do you or do you not play for the Harpies?"

 Hermione laughed in shock at Ginny's euphemism, then huffed.
 "Fine.
 Sure.
 'Sweet mother, I cannot weave -- slender Aphrodite has overcome me with longing for a girl.'
 Is that a problem?"